amin-aggag/mindnote/README.md

 ## Features

-📜 A notion-style editor, complete with / commands, rich text edtiing, highlighting, etc. as well as the ability to add images
+📜 A notion-style editor, complete with / commands, rich text editing, highlighting, etc. as well as the ability to add images

 🗑️ Ability to add notes to trash and restore from trash or remove them permanently